Battle of Thiepval Ridge: German preparations

 The German front position was held by the 7th Division, 8th Division and the 26th Reserve Division, from Courcelette westwards to Thiepval.
 The village was garrisoned by two regiments, one attached from the 2nd Guard Reserve Division; the ground from Thiepval to St Pierre Divion was held by a regiment detached from the 52nd Division.
-The German front position on the south face of Thiepval was about 300 yd in front of the village; about 1000 yd back was the second line, Staufen Riegel ("Stuff Trench" to British troops and "Regina Trench" to the Canadians) about 1000 yd and another 1000 yd further back was the third line, Grandcourt Riegel (Grandcourt Trench).
+The German front position on the south face of Thiepval was about 300 yd in front of the village; about 1000 yd back was the second line, Staufen Riegel ("Stuff Trench" to the British and "Regina Trench" to the Canadians) about 1000 yd and another 1000 yd further back was the third line, Grandcourt Riegel (Grandcourt Trench).
 The cellars under Thiepval Château had been extended into a complex of tunnels used as storehouses and shelters.
 A sunken road running up the middle of the village to the cemetery had been lined with dug-outs and in the original front-line to the west were 144 deep dug-outs.

 Thiepval had been held by Württemberg Infantry Regiment 180 (WIR 180) since 1914, which still contained many pre-war trained soldiers.
 The regiment had not been moved and was allowed to make its own arrangements, using Bapaume as a base.
 Zollern Redoubt guarded the first line between Courcelette and Thiepval, Staufen (Stuff) and Schwaben redoubts anchored the west end of the first and second lines.
-Mouquet Farm to the east of Thiepval had become dangerously isolated, 350 yd beyond any support trenches, connected only by a half-demolished trench.
+Mouquet Farm, to the east of Thiepval, had become dangerously isolated, 350 yd beyond any support trenches, connected only by a half-demolished trench.
 The losses incurred in its defence weakened the garrison in the area, for little corresponding gain.
 Beyond the south-west of Thiepval, the original German front position ran northwards to St Pierre Divion and the Ancre.
 The German garrisons were alerted that an attack was imminent on 22 September and German artillery began harassing fire on British trenches and supply dumps.
 The British assembly for the attack early on 26 September went undisturbed.